-- Looked after children' or children who were previously looked after but immediately after being looked after became subject to an adoption, residence, or special guardianship order. - Children with a sibling at the school at the time when they would be admitted to the school. - Children who live in the parish of Ford and Etal and the former parish of Duddo. - Children of parents worshipping regularly and frequently at churches within the parish of Ford and Etal - Children of parents worshipping regularly and frequently in another Christian Church who wish their child to attend this school because of its Christian foundation. - Children who have special medical needs or other special circumstances, (supported by medical/professional opinion) - Other children.
+- Looked after children or children who were previously looked after but immediately after being looked after became subject to an adoption, residence, or special guardianship order. - Children with a sibling at the school at the time when they would be admitted to the school. - Children who live in the parish of Ford and Etal and the former parish of Duddo. - Children of parents worshipping regularly and frequently see overleaf for definition at churches within the parish of Ford and Etal - Children of parents worshipping regularly and frequently in another Christian Church who wish their child to attend this school because of its Christian foundation. - Children who have special medical needs or educational health care plan or other special circumstances, (supported by medical/professional opinion) - Other children.